MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/ai-conversations-create-app.md

    > [!IMPORTANT]
-   > If you encounter an issue while creating your app due to permission  or don't have Dataverse, a **Create app in your own environment?** dialog will appear.
-To proceed, confirm that the table and app can be created in your environment.
-If you don’t have a personal developer environment, a new developer environment is automatically created.
+   > If you encounter any issues during the app creation process related to permissions or if you don't have access to Dataverse, a dialog box will appear asking you to create the app in your own environment.
+You will need to confirm that the table and app can be created in your environment to proceed.
+In case you don't have a personal developer environment, a new one will be automatically created for you.
 For more information, see [Get your developer environment (preview)](../maker-create-environment.md).

 ## Step 3: Make edits